chrismurrph/default-db-format/README.md

 ##### Internal version

-The current internal version is 24.
+The current internal version is 26.
 Makes sense for when dealing with snapshots.
-24 goes with "0.1.1-SNAPSHOT".
+26 goes with "0.1.1-SNAPSHOT".
 It is displayed by the HUD.
 Version history:

+ *  26. Any function now accepted
+ *  25. If ALL the keys are being ignored then `check` should pass (25 not released to Clojars)
  *  24. Accepting one or many (sequential or set) for these three inputs: okay-value-maps, by-id-kw and excluded-keys
  *  23. Guards against parameters to `check` being put in wrong order, and hard-coding google date as data
  *  22. Fixed bug where a `:keyword` was not recognised as data